jadecobra/python_tdd_exercises/source/truth table 11: negate.rst

        def negate_first(p, q):
            return False
-    the terminal updates to show an `AssertionError <./AssertionError.rst>`_ for the third case
+    the terminal updates to show an :doc:`AssertionError` for the third case
 * before we add a condition for it, this looks similar to ``logical_equality`` and ``exclusive_disjunction`` because 2 out of the 4 cases have the same return value.
 We observe that

   * if ``p == True`` the result is ``False``